Seattle: Climate

 Temperature extremes are moderated by the adjacent Puget Sound, greater Pacific Ocean, and Lake Washington.
 Thus extreme heat waves are rare in the Seattle area, as are very cold temperatures (below about 15 F).
-The Seattle area is the cloudiest region of the Continental United States, due in part to frequent storms and lows moving in from the adjacent Pacific Ocean.
-Seattle is cloudy 201 days out of the year and partly cloudy 93 days.
-With many more "rain days" than other major American cities, Seattle has a well-earned reputation for frequent rain: In an average year, there are 150 days in which at least 0.01 in of precipitation falls, more days than in nearly all U.S. cities east of the Rocky Mountains.
+The Seattle area is the cloudiest region of the Continental United States, with 201 cloudy days and 93 partly cloudy days in an average year.
+With many more "rain days" than other major American cities, Seattle has a well-earned reputation for frequent rain.
+In an average year, there are 150 days in which at least 0.01 in of precipitation falls, more days than in nearly all U.S. cities east of the Rocky Mountains.
 However, because it often has merely a light drizzle falling from the sky for many days, Seattle actually receives significantly less rainfall (or other precipitation) overall than many other major U.S. cities like New York City, Miami, or Houston.

+The most damaging weather events in the region are deep extratropical cyclones spawned along the Aleutian Low storm track, which periodically produce some of the strongest non-tropical windstorms in the contiguous United States.
+The benchmark event is the Columbus Day storm of 1962, which brought sustained winds above 100 mph to western Washington and killed 46 people across the region; the Hanukkah Eve Wind Storm of 2006 cut power to approximately 1.8 million customers and caused damages exceeding $1 billion.